sushant91265/NavVis-Code-Challenge-Cloud/server/README.md

 - Make sure to run `pip install -r req.txt` in the server directory of the project.
 - The application is tested using unittest.
 - The tests are located in the tests directory of the project.
-- Run unit tests using `python3 -m unittest tests/jobs/test_worker.py` inside the server directory of the project.
+- Run individual file unit tests using `python3 -m unittest tests/jobs/test_worker.py` or run all unit tests using `python3 -m unittest discover tests`, inside the server directory of the project.
 - Run integration tests using `sh integration_test.sh` inside the root directory of the project.(make sure you have `jq` intsalled on your machine.)
+- Coverage report can be generated using `coverage run -m unittest discover tests`, `coverage report` and `coverage html` inside the server directory of the project.

 ## Troubleshooting